Ten things you need to know for your first volunteering trip

 7) Remember to be flexible

-Inevitably, you will have goals and expectations for the project you are joining, but each day will be its own experience.
-Some days will present you with experiences and conversations that far exceed anything you could have expected.
+You’ll have set your goals and expectations for the project you are joining, but each day will be its own experience.

 8) Take care of yourself

-9) Take a bit of time to experience things on your own
+9) Take some time to experience things on your own

 Find out more about GVI’s international, award-winning volunteering programs and internships.
-Choose one of our community development, teaching, women’s empowerment and conservation projects worldwide.
+Choose from our community development, teaching, women’s empowerment or conservation projects worldwide, or start your journey online.

 - Cape Coast